 My family was a huge inspiration growing up.
 Both of my grandmas were in the music industry.
 My dad’s mom was an opera singer and my other grandma’s a children’s song writer, so my mom was always playing piano.
 And my dad was always composing producing and playing the violin.
 I always thought of it as a family thing, because it was always happening so much that I was like, ‘oh, this is just something that my family does.’

 I wasn’t necessarily thinking of it as something I wanted to do.
 And I was also dancing super intensively.
-I did ballet ever since I was three and still take classes and I was also surrounded by classical music every day.
+I did ballet since I was three and still take classes.
+I was also surrounded by classical music every day.

 SW: What type of music do you listen to mostly at home?
 Are there any artists you look to?